haskelladdict/sconcho/sconcho/doc/manual.rst

 By default, your new symbols are stored within your home directory (*C:/Documents and Settings/Username* on Windows).
-You can change the location in the *Custom Symbols & Logging* tab of the *Preferences* Dialog.
+You can change the location in the *Custom Symbols & Logging* tab of the *Preferences Dialog*.
 If you change the location any existing custom symbols in the old location will be lost until you copy them into the new location "by hand".

 The currently selected custom symbol can be updated or deleted.
 Deletion is only possible if the symbol does not appear in the currently worked on chart.
-Similarly, updating is only possible if the name, svg name, and width remain the same.
+Similarly, updating of a symbol currently in use is only possible if the name, svg name, and width remain the same.
 Otherwise, close your current session, open a blank document and delete/update then which is always possible.

 Updating or deleting a symbol will cause your undo history to be lost.
 Thus, in general it is advisable to *not* add/update/delete new symbols while